LaylaD4/LaylahDePaull_T2A2/README.md

  ![No Keto Recipes](docs/noketo_recipes.png)

  ### GET ALL GLUTEN FREE RECIPES IN THE DATABASE
-The `/recipes/glten-free` endpoint allows clients to fetch all recipes that contain the word "Gluten Free" in their description using the GET method.
+The `/recipes/gluten-free` endpoint allows clients to fetch all recipes that contain the word "Gluten Free" in their description using the GET method.
 The endpoint performs a case-insensitive search and returns a list of matching recipes in JSON format.
-Whether Gluten recipes are found or not, the server responds with a 200 OK status.
+Whether Gluten Free recipes are found or not, the server responds with a 200 OK status.

 ## 1. HTTP Verb

 - **GET**: This method is used to retrieve a list of all recipes that contain the words "Gluten Free" in their description.
-User's do not need to be logged in or authenticated to browse the meal planner databases for Gluten Free recipes.
+User's do not need to be logged in or authenticated to browse the meal planner database for Gluten Free recipes.

 ### 2. Path or Route